Dossier · LR-001/Threat Intel Field ReportSep 2024 — May 2026IsThisQRSafe Intel Cell

 How to read these reports

 If you read one report from this site, read the 2026 dossier — it captures the campaign that is happening right now.
 If you have time for two, read 2025 next; it shows the shape of the BEC kits that 2026 has scaled up.
 We have left 2024 intentionally short.
-The platform had not been launched long enough for that period to matter, and the one catch in it is more interesting as a historical curio than as a current threat.
+The platform had not been launched long enough for that period to matter, and the one sighting in it is more interesting as a historical curio than as a current threat.

 Note on authorship.
-The narrative in this report was drafted with AI assistance from real production data — every catch, stat, and VirusTotal link is verbatim from the IsThisQRSafe pipeline.
+The narrative in this report was drafted with AI assistance from real production data — every sighting, stat, and VirusTotal link is verbatim from the IsThisQRSafe pipeline.
 The numbers and case files are not AI generated; only the prose around them is.

 Sourcing & Methodology

-All catches in this report are real entries from the IsThisQRSafe production database.
+All sightings in this report are real entries from the IsThisQRSafe production database.
 Each is a URL submitted by a real user who scanned a QR code with the camera-or-upload flow on web or mobile, then ran through VirusTotal's 90+ engine analysis.
-We define a "catch" as a URL flagged by three or more independent engines as malicious — a threshold that filters single-engine false positives while remaining sensitive enough to catch newly-stood-up phishing infrastructure.
+We define a "sighting" as a URL flagged by three or more independent engines as malicious — a threshold that filters single-engine false positives while remaining sensitive enough to catch newly-stood-up phishing infrastructure.

 Coarse location, when shown, is captured only when a user voluntarily shares it after seeing a malicious verdict — a privacy-preserving design choice that keeps location off our servers for the ~99% of scans that turn out to be safe.
 Locations are reverse-geocoded to the nearest city and discarded after the case file is published.